Modeling Long Cycles: The periodogram of long-cycle processes

 \subsection{Asymptotic properties}

-Periodogram-based nonparametric estimators are commonly used to infer on cyclical behavior of time series.
+Periodogram-based nonparametric estimators are commonly used for inference about the cyclical behavior of time series.
 In this section, we derive the asymptotic properties of the periodogram in the case of long-cycle processes.
 For $-\pi\leq \omega \leq \pi$, the periodogram of $\{y_t\}$ is defined as

 see, for example, equation (6.1.24) in \citet{priestley1981spectral}.
 In the case of covariance stationary processes with continuous spectral densities, it is well known that the periodogram is an asymptotically unbiased estimator of the spectral density at $\omega$ \citep[see equation (6.2.12) in][]{priestley1981spectral}.